uesleibros/wasabi/README.md

 > [!TIP]
 > This architecture transforms Wasabi from a simple script into a high-performance networking engine, bringing C-level memory management and stability to the VBA ecosystem.

+## Modular Architecture: Dumb Pipe + Extensions

+At its core, Wasabi is a **modular networking framework** built on strict separation of concerns:

+- **Raw Transport Layer (Dumb Pipe)**: Manages TCP sockets, TLS (Schannel), Happy Eyeballs, and Proxy authentication.
+It treats the connection as a raw byte stream, completely protocol-agnostic.
+- **Protocol Layer**: Injected via `WasabiUseProtocol`.
+Handles WebSocket framing, MQTT message parsing, or any custom binary/text protocol.
+The engine dispatches parsed messages to the application.
+- **Middleware Layer**: Interceptors registered with `WasabiUseMiddleware` observe/modify **every byte** flowing inbound and outbound – perfect for logging, encryption, or custom transformations.
+- **Compression Layer**: Any algorithm implementing `Deflate`/`Inflate` can be plugged in with `WasabiUseCompression`, decoupled from the core.

+This separation ensures that security patches, protocol additions, and performance optimizations are confined to isolated components, never forcing a fork of the main module.

 ## The Assembly Engine (Thunks)

 <div align="center">